-Quick background: The title tag is the text that top text that describes an online document, and perhaps the single most important page element.
+Quick background and an example: The title tag is the text that top text that describes an online document, and perhaps the single most important page element.
 It is the "title" that you see at the top of your web browser when you are visiting the web page, it is the text that is often shown to you in your bookmarks when you bookmark the page, it is the title shown in search results when you Google something, and it is the descriptive title when someone shares your content (such as via Facebook or Google+).

-It is also the most important piece of information from a search engine perspective, as it is supposed to give the search engine a good indicator of what content is on that page. (for a quick primer read this SEOMoz article).
+It is also one of the most important piece of information from a search engine perspective, as it is supposed to give the search engine a good indicator of what content is on that page. (for a quick primer read this SEOMoz article).

 When we create the page titles for our projects, we like to follow the following format:

 Company name | tagline (on homepage)

 Company name | page title (on interior static pages)

 Page title | company name (on blog posts)

 We like this setup for a number of reasons:

 - You've invested in your brand, so your homepage should put that brand first.
 Adding your tag line after your brand is a good way to get your main key words/phrases into your page title for your homepage.

 - Interior static pages typically have short or to-the-point page titles, so keeping this format keeps it tidy.